 She was christened on 16 February, as shown above, along with a twin sister named Ingebor, who apparently died during infancy, as another sister with the same name was born in 1852.
 While that is not conclusive proof that the first Ingebor died, it is a good bet, since she never appears again in family records.
+Click here for a profile of Anne’s parents.

 Her destination, like so many Gudbrandsdalers, was Coon Prairie, Wisconsin, near the present-day town of Westby.
 Three years later, Anne married Ole Larson.
 Ole had acquired some land about 25 miles north of Coon Prairie, in a small spin-off settlement known today as “Norwegian Valley.”
 Their home (top photo) was still standing in 2013, although abandoned and quite run-down.

-From 1871 to 1884, Ole and Anna had six children, two of whom died in infancy.
+From 1871 to 1884, Ole and Anne had six children, two of whom died in infancy.
 Of the four surviving, three are portrayed below, in the earliest known photo of the Larson family.
 The eldest, Smith Larson, is not pictured.
 The youngest is, of course, my Grandpa.

 Anne died in 1885, when Isaac was a year old.
 There seem to be no death certificates in Wisconsin for such early dates, and so far, I have found not even an anecdote about her health or cause of death.
 It can’t have helped that Alma Larson, Ole’s first child with Helene Olsdatter, was born a month before Isaac.